THANK YOU FOR HELPING US PRESERVE CALIFORNIA’S ARCHIVAL RECORDS!

 Microfilm.
 Microfilm copies of archival records must be used when available.
 Documents are not allowed in the Microfilm Viewing Room.
 Microfilm reader–printers are not for viewing and printing non–State Archives microfilm.
 Exceptions may be made for state agencies that make prior arrangements with the Reference Coordinator.

 Prohibited Activities.
-Eating, drinking, smoking, and loud talking are prohibited in the Research Rooms.
-Use of cellular phones is permitted outside the Research Room reception area near the elevators.
+Eating, drinking, smoking, and loud talking are prohibited in the Research Room, Microfilm Viewing Room, and Root Cellar Library.
+Cell phone usage is prohibited in these rooms as well; however, cell phones may be used in the area near the elevators.

-Records may not be removed from the Main Research Room.
+Records may not be removed from the Research Room.
 Theft or mutilation of records is a crime.
 The Research Room is equipped with closed–circuit television cameras which monitor and record activity in the room.